determined-ai/determined/docs/cluster-setup-guide/deploy-cluster/sysadmin-deploy-on-slurm/overview.rst

 manager.
 This integration enables existing Slurm workloads and Determined workloads to coexist and Determined workloads to access all of the advanced capabilities of the Slurm workload manager.

-This section describes how to install Determined on a Slurm cluster.
+To install Determined on a Slurm cluster, ensure that the :doc:`/cluster-setup-guide/deploy-cluster/sysadmin-deploy-on-slurm/slurm-requirements` are met, then follow the steps in the :doc:`/cluster-setup-guide/deploy-cluster/sysadmin-deploy-on-slurm/install-on-slurm` document.

 ***********
  Reference